 Confucius saw the practice of filial devotion (孝/xiào) is at the very core of learning how to be a leader.
 In Chapter 11, Confucius spells out the stringent requirements that need to be met: “When the father is alive, observe his son’s intentions.
 When the father is dead, watch his son’s actions.
 If after three years he has not deviated from his father’s path, then he may be called a filial son.”

 These obligations extend beyond the living.
 In Chapter 9, the disciple Zengzi calls on the ruling class to show “proper reverence” to the dead and “the memory of distant ancestors”.
 Only by living up to these obligations will the ruler ensure that “the people’s virtue is at its highest.”

 In addition to his parents and ancestors, an aspiring leader must also learn to show due respect to his elders both inside and outside his family, and his ruler.
 Although Confucius encourages him to “love everyone” in Chapter 6, he immediately adds that he should only “develop close relationships with good people.”

-Book 1 also briefly touches upon some of the core values that the aspiring leader should live up to.
+Book 1 also briefly touches upon some of the core values that an aspiring leader should live up to.
 Goodness (仁/rén) comes in right at the top.
-This is followed by the rites (禮/lǐ), a combination of elaborate ceremonies and unwritten rules of behavior that govern smooth interactions between people and ensure a stable society, and rightness (義/yì), which is sometimes translated as propriety, and trustworthiness (信/xìn).
+This is followed by ritual (禮/lǐ), a combination of elaborate ceremonies and unwritten rules of behavior that govern smooth interactions between people and ensure a stable society, and rightness (義/yì), which is sometimes translated as propriety, and trustworthiness (信/xìn).
 In Chapter 13, Youzi provides a short explanation of how this hierarchy of values works.

-Book 1 concludes on the same note as it starts, with Confucius emphasizing the point that the leader should follow the right path without worrying about what others might think of him.
-If you focus on that, all the other leadership qualities that are mentioned will fall naturally into place.
+Book 1 concludes on the same note as it starts, with Confucius emphasizing the point that a leader should follow the right path without worrying about what others might think of him.
+If the focuses on that, all the other leadership qualities that are mentioned will fall naturally into place.